WHAT IS THE IDA CONCENTRATION?

 IDA CONCENTRATION IN CSRE OR AAAS

 The Identity, Diversity, and Aesthetics concentration is designed to be attainable and flexible within either the CSRE or AAAS major.
 Each quarter IDA offers a range of courses taught by IDA-affiliated faculty or artists.
 A concentration typically requires 25 units in IDA-approved courses, along with 15 minimum units of core classes for CSRE or 20 units of Core classes for AAAS.
-Please check with AAAS advisor Jessica Anderson (email@example.com) or CSRE advisor Byron Barahona (firstname.lastname@example.org) for additional major requirements.
+Please check with Student Services Officer Crystal Todoroff (firstname.lastname@example.org) at AAAS or CSRE advisor Byron Barahona (email@example.com) for additional major requirements.

 Examples of IDA courses include: